MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deployment-guide-for-project.md

 - [Download the Office Deployment Tool](https://go.microsoft.com/fwlink/p/?LinkID=626065) from the Microsoft Download Center.

-- Use the Office Deployment Tool to [download Project Online Desktop Client](https://technet.microsoft.com/library/jj219424.aspx) to your local network.
+- [Create a configuration.xml file](configuration-options-for-the-office-2016-deployment-tool.md)] to use with the Office Deployment Tool to download and install Project Online Desktop Client.

-- Use the Office Deployment Tool to [deploy Project Online Desktop Client](https://technet.microsoft.com/library/jj219423.aspx) on your users' computers.
+- Use the Office Deployment Tool to [deploy Project Online Desktop Client](overview-of-the-office-2016-deployment-tool) on your users' computers.

 If you already use other tools to deploy software to your users, such as System Center Configuration Manager, you can use the Office Deployment Tool along with those tools to deploy Project.